 What’s happening with off-leash dog access?

-• Purgatory Park still has signs designating the informal trails as off-leash dog areas.
-We have been walking the dirt trails as usual.
-The old rules still apply – leash your dog on the formal trail, parking lots, and trail crossings.
+• New signs were installed at Purgatory Park with maps of off-leash areas and dog rules in early December, 2025.
+The maps can be a little tricky to interpret.
+Most of the dirt trails we have been walking are the same as usual.
+The old rules apply – leash your dog on the formal trail, parking lots, and trail crossings.

 • The city is actively collecting dog complaints through its website.
-Off-leash walkers have seen people trying to capture dog violations on video.
+Off-leash walkers have seen people trying to capture dog violations on video or intentionally create conflicts.
 Be vigilant about leashing on formal trails and picking-up poop.
 The city will be using data on "dog violations" to inform future decisions, including installation of permanent fencing.

 Watch a video of the meeting HERE